 - Responding to an automated phone call to a phone number set up in advance

-- Offline codes for those who do not have a phone
+- Bypass codes for those who do not have a phone

-- Entering in a passcode from a hardware token or provided in person at the ITS Service Desk
+- Entering in a passcode from a hardware token or provided in person at the RIT Service Center

 Because a successful login requires both a correct password and access to verify the login through Duo Security, it makes it much harder for an attacker to use a lost or stolen password to access your account.

 - Frequently Asked Questions